Stock Market Today: Stocks Drift and Yields Ease After Poor Retail Sales Report - ExBulletin

 Stock Market Today: Stocks Drift and Yields Ease After Poor Retail Sales Report

-NEW YORK (AP) U.S. stocks are drifting Thursday following mixed reports on the economy, as big swings on Wall Street calm down a bit this week.
+NEW YORK — U.S. stocks are drifting Thursday following mixed reports on the economy, as big swings on Wall Street calm down a bit this week.

-The S&P 500 was up 0.2% in early trading, after a 1% jump that followed a 1.4% fall.
-The Dow Jones Industrial Average was up 96 points, or 0.3%, as of 9:35 a.m.
+THE&The P 500 was up 0.3% in afternoon trading, after a 1% jump that followed a 1.4% fall.
+The Dow Jones Industrial Average was up 206 points, or 0.5%, as of 12:28 p.m.
 Eastern Time, and the Nasdaq Composite Index was virtually unchanged.

-TripAdvisor jumped 8.1% after reporting stronger quarterly results than analysts expected.
-Tech giant Cisco Systems also reported better-than-expected results, but its stock fell 2.7% after cutting its profit forecast for its full fiscal year.
+TripAdvisor gained 9.4% after reporting stronger quarterly results than analysts expected.
+Tech giant Cisco Systems also reported better-than-expected results, but its stock fell 2.8% after cutting its profit forecast for its full fiscal year.

 Among the mixed economic data was a report showing that sales at U.S. retailers fell more than expected in January compared to December.
-It's a striking decline in U.S. household spending, whose strength despite high interest rates has helped keep the economy out of recession.
+It's a striking decline in U.S. household spending, whose strength has helped keep the economy out of recession even with high interest rates.
 But the decline could also ease some upward pressure on inflation.

 A separate report said fewer U.S. workers filed for unemployment benefits last week than expected, the latest sign of a strong job market despite high-profile announcements of layoffs.
-Other reports paint a mixed but better-than-expected picture of the manufacturing industry.
+Cisco became the latest on Wednesday when it announced it would cut 5% of its workforce.
+Other reports released Thursday morning painted a mixed but better-than-expected picture for the manufacturing industry.

-Overall, the economic reports helped push down Treasury yields in the bond market.
-Concerns about future losses among stock investors also eased immediately after the early morning data release.

 Treasury yields have pivoted recently.
 Stronger-than-expected reports on inflation, the job market and the broader economy have forced Wall Street traders to delay their forecasts on when the Federal Reserve will begin cutting interest rates.